mattDavo/Editor/README.md

 ##### All
 - [ ] Subscribe to tokens, changes
 - [ ] Auto-completion and suggestions
+- [ ] Smarter auto-indent, based on scope to determine depth of indent.

 ##### Optimization of Syntax Highlighting
 - [ ] `EditorTextStorage: NSTextStorage`